gabrielcc2/ID3AlgorithmForLeaningDecisionTree/README.md

 The tooltip on the "select another data" button explains the characteristics of expected datasets.
 Any dataset is to be passed as a folder with one .data file and one .c45-names file.

 By default we randomly divide the data in the following way: 70% for training, and 30% for validation.
 This can be changed in the percentage variable of the ID3Learning class.

+The nodes can be moved for ease of viewing.